 Do you need a separate business account for an LLC?

 LLCs are not required to have a separate business account.
-However, a major point of establishing an LLC is to separate business liability and debt from your personal finances.
+However, a major point of establishing an LLC is separating business liability and debt from your personal finances.
 If you don’t have a separate account for your LLC, it cannot serve these important functions.

 What bank offers the best business accounts?

 The best business bank account depends on your business needs.
-While some business owners might do fine with an online-only account, traditional banking options make more sense for businesses that require in-person support and the ability to deposit cash.
+While some business owners might do fine with an online-only account, traditional banking options make more sense for businesses requiring in-person support and depositing cash.

 Which bank is best for a startup business?